adamefrazer/learning/README.md

 # 100daysofcode

+Day 27: (Dec 6th): Started a new project website.
+Pretty excited for it.
+Will work on it more tomorrow and this weekend.
+Using flexboxgrid to build it.
+I really like it.
+Goals for the weekend: continue this project, get Rule 35 online, and learn more about WordPress.

 Day 26: (Dec 5th): I want to do freelance web development and I think WordPress is a great avenue.
 That requires me to learn php and some other technologies.
 I feel like I'm bouncing between projects again but I want to think that they are semi connected.
 Feeling a little scatter brained but didn't have much time to work today but did watch the first few vidoes from this YouTube playlist https://www.youtube.com/watch?v=k7olvEeBM2I&list=PLpcSpRrAaOaqMA4RdhSnnNcaqOVpX7qi5&index=3.
 I have never really seen the 'inner workings' of wordpress but this playlist helps with that.

 Day 25: (Dec 4th): Began creating a new portfolio page.
 It is similar to the layout of the Anchorhead coffee page I made.
 I really like the flexboxgrid framework(?).
 It is pretty simple to use.
 Next, I need to build a new website with a different layout to practice with it.
 I will build the Houston Texans season ticket page.